 What is enough will change.

 The above is a quote from Sakyong Mipham, however, anyone could have have said it.
 There’s a universal truth in those words.
 What is “enough” does change.
 Even from run-to-run, I notice it changes for me.
 Some days 7 miles barely feels like scratching the surface and I need to get out for another 7 or 8, other days that’s plenty.
 A 50k is a really nice sweet spot where I can have fun and also run fast (relative to myself).
 This idea that only finishing is “enough” no longer resonates within me.
 The ideal that is built into us as ultrarunners – to never quit – no matter what, no matter how much physical suffering or mental anguish one is experiencing is a double-edged sword that we inadvertently wound ourselves with, over, and over again.

-We open ourselves to an experience that is like a massive wave, whose gleaming crest towers so high above and whose trough is deep and filled with cold shadow.
+We open ourselves to an experience that is like a massive wave, whose pure-white crest touches the sky and whose trough is deep and filled with cold shadow.
 We want to receive its power, but doing so requires nothing less than full commitment.
-When we hold back because of fear, we create contradiction and suffering and we become crushed under the weight of the wave.
+When we hold back because of fear, the wave crushes us with contradiction and pain.
 We deny the truth, that is, while we are calm and quiet, the power of the wave is contained inside of us.
-In the rare moments when we trust and accept, we surge upward with its unstoppable power.
+In the rare moments when we trust and accept our quiet strength, we surge upward like the wave, with unstoppable power.

 “Pleasure, which is fundamentally the intensified awareness of reality, springs from a passionate openness to the world and love of it.” – Hannah Arendt (from: Men in Dark Times)